 Once the appropriate bid items are chosen, a cost estimate must be completed for each bid item.
 The bid item estimates should be based on historical data, available industry data, manufacturer quotes, and project specific research.

-For ODOT signal designers, an excel spreadsheet (typically updated yearly by the traffic-roadway section) can be downloaded from the signal specs share drive to assist in cost estimating.
+For ODOT signal designers, an excel spreadsheet (typically updated yearly by the traffic engineering section) can be downloaded from the signal specs share drive to assist in cost estimating.
 The file name will appear as “Signals2022-1.xls”, with the date in the file name changing to reflect the current year and the number after the date changing to reflect the version if multiple changes are made during the same year.

 Anticipated Items